Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Species linked to increased gut permeability.

-Implications for Personalized Therapeutic Strategies
+Implications for Personalised Therapeutic Strategies

-Microbial Modulation as Treatment
+Microbial Modulation as an Approach

-Several approaches targeting the microbiome show promise:
+Several strategies targeting the microbiome show promise:

 • Probiotics: Specific bacterial strains may help restore beneficial bacterial populations and support immune system health.